magicalpuffin/mli-puffinsystems/site_content/markdown/blog/20230712 Demo Markdown Notebook.md

 ### Tailwindcss

-I took me a while to understand Tailwind, probably because I didn't understand CSS.
-I was also comparing it to Bootstrap which provided complete components with classes, not just styles.
-Now I think Tailwind is invaluable due to the customization and flexibility.
-I still don't understand CSS.
+I took me a while to understand TailwindCSS, probably because I didn't understand CSS.
+Tailwind only provides styles while a library like Bootstrap provides complete components.
+After some usage, I think Tailwind is different approach and provides a lot of customization and flexibility.

-The HTML class names are unwieldy, but using classes allowed for better uniformity between components without  global styles.
+The Tailwind class names are unwieldy, but using classes allowed for better uniformity between components without global styles.

 Tailwind also has a great plugin for typography.